 Beyond the Structure of SAT Formulas

-Universidad: Universitat Autònoma de Barcelona
+University: Universitat Autònoma de Barcelona

-Director: Jordi Levy
+Advisor: Jordi Levy

 Nowadays, many real-world problems are encoded into SAT instances and efficiently solved by modern SAT solvers.
 These solvers, usually known as Conflict-Driven Clause Learning (CDCL) SAT solvers, include a variety of sophisticated techniques, such as clause learning, lazy data structures, conflict-based adaptive branching heuristics, or random restarts, among others.
 However, the reasons of their efficiency in solving real-world, or industrial, SAT instances are still unknown.
 The common wisdom in the SAT community is that these techniques exploit some hidden structure of real-world problems.